AtomicSponge/wtengine/src/wte/MESSAGES.md

 | Set volume levels (from engine cfg variables) | audio | set_volume | none |
 | Create a new entity | spawner | new | (1) Name of entity spawn template (2 or more) Additional arguments for spawning entity |
 | Delete an entity | spawner | delete | Name of entity to delete |

+** NOTE:  When playing a sample to set the gain, pan, or speed you must include all arguments in order, even if you are not passing data.
+Example:  some_sample;loop_ref;;0.4;
+This loads a looping sample with a pan value, but no gain or speed.